JaiadityanS/JaiadityanS/README.md

 - ❓ Ask me about anything related to Python and Web development related .

-- ⚡ Fun fact: I use tabs over spaces .
+- ⚡ Fun fact: i'm the kind of person that will restart a song because i got distracted and wasn't appreciating it enough .

 <br/>